AntoineSoetewey/statsandr/content/faq.md

 * For mistakes or bugs, please inform me about them by [raising an issue on GitHub](https://github.com/AntoineSoetewey/statsandr/issues).
 Note that the code for all articles and pages of this blog can be found on [GitHub](https://github.com/AntoineSoetewey/statsandr/tree/master/content/blog)
 * For all other requests, please use the contact form on the [contact page](/contact/)

-## 6. Is it possible to contribute to this blog?
+## 9. Is it possible to contribute to this blog?

 Absolutely!
 To share your post on this blog, please send it via the [contribution page](/contribute/).

-## 7. How can I support you and support this blog?
+## 10. How can I support you and support this blog?

 You can support the development of this blog via the [support page](/support/).
 Thanks in advance for your support, any help is greatly appreciated!

-## 8. Why did you launch this blog?
+## 11. I have a question that is not mentioned here.

-See why I launched this blog in my article about the [main benefits of having a technical blog](/blog/7-benefits-of-sharing-your-code-in-a-data-science-blog/).
+If you still have questions you can [contact me](/contact/).

 [&uarr; Back to top](#top)